ckelly1202/ckelly1202.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 ---

-In my spare time while without social media, I have learned how to recite the Peridic Table, play ukulele, and I am currently learning ASL.
+In my spare time while not using social media, I have learned how to recite the Peridic Table, play ukulele, and I am currently learning ASL.